eslint/eslint/docs/src/rules/function-call-argument-newline.md

 ## When Not To Use It

 If you don't want to enforce line breaks between arguments, don't enable this rule.

-## Version

-This rule was introduced in ESLint 6.2.0.

-## Version

-This rule was introduced in ESLint 6.2.0.